 The influencers tied the laptop into their DIY focused feed by showcasing its drawing capability within the photo.
 In doing so, Macdermaid and Wright help Google reach a highly targeted artistic audience that is likely to be interested in the drawing feature.
 Additionally, by using the phrase “Google’s thinnest and lightest laptop,” within the caption, the duo presents the product in a positive light, describing what sets it apart and potentially inciting laptop purchases beyond the giveaway.

-Results: To date, the sponsored Instagram post has generated 11,137 likes and 7,916 comments for an outstanding engagement rate of 59.4%.
+Results: The sponsored Instagram post generated 11,137 likes and 7,916 comments for an outstanding engagement rate of 59.4%.

 3. Audible Collaborates With Photographer & Filmmaker Jesse Driftwood